aahawk6/aahawk6/README.md

 **DataOps Manager @ Meta** · Computer Vision · ML Infrastructure · Open Source

-I build the pipelines, tooling, and infrastructure that power AI at scale.
-My focus is computer vision — from raw data ingestion to production-ready models.
+I work with the pipelines, tooling, and infrastructure that power AI at scale.
+My focus is Physical AI — from raw data ingestion to production-ready models.
 I'm passionate about closing the gap between data engineering and applied ML, and I share that work openly here.
+As I create something useful in my work I hope to trace it here also.

 ---